aadhyanav/aadhyanav/README.md

   - Research Associate at the Econ Lab at UCSD.
 (1 year)

 - **Education** 📚
-  - Bachelors Degree with a major in Economics (B.A) and minor in Data Science (B.S)
+  - Bachelors Degree from UC San Diego with a major in Economics (B.A) and minor in Data Science (B.S)

 - **Languages** ⌨️
   - Python, JavaScript, HTML/CSS, SQL